 Regardless of the driving forces, an organization has numerous outsourcing management alternatives available.
 The two most popular alternatives are Infrastructure as a Service (IaaS) and Data Center as a Service (DCaaS), sometimes dubbed "colocation providers."
 Both alternatives serve unique niches and present distinct tradeoffs that businesses should understand before engaging an IT outsourcing provider.

 IaaS vs. DCaaS

 To appreciate the tradeoffs involved with IaaS and DCaaS, it's important to understand what each offering provides.
 DCaaS is fundamentally the same as a colocation provider – a third-party business provides a raw facility with space, power, cooling and (perhaps) some rack space.
 A client would then lease some portion of that space, and then provide the servers, switches and other hardware needed to implement the new location.
-Often, the DCaaS provider will assist the client in customizing the space to accommodate unique needs, such as 10 Gigabit Ethernet fiber connectivity, high-density
+Often, the DCaaS provider will assist the client in customizing the space to accommodate unique needs, such as 10 Gigabit Ethernet fiber connectivity, high-density cooling or other resources.